unimelb/pattern-lib/README.md

 ### Visual snapshot testing

 You can run visual snapshot testing against the development server (`yarn dev`) using `yarn test:e2e:snapshots`.
 This compares your changes against the latest visual snapshot.
-Failed snapshot tests will show a visual diff comparason in `cypress/snapshots/__diff_output__`.
+Failed snapshot tests will show a visual diff comparison in `cypress/snapshots/__diff_output__`.

 If you wish to update the snapshots with your changes run `yarn test:e2e:updatesnapshots`.